FerielRamdhane/XNAT-Quality-Metrics/README.md

-# Quality Metric Tool - XNAT User Guide
+# Quality Metric Tool - User Guide
 ## Tool Overview
 This repository is sharing docker images developped at the Euro-BioImaging MED-Hub  and National Research Council (CNR) for the XNAT platform hosted by University of Turin. (https://eubi-xnat.hpc4ai.unito.it): A suite of four Image Quality Assessment (IQA) metrics designed to evaluate the perceptual quality of preclinical and medical image datasets within the XNAT platform.
 It **can also be run locally** for testing or development.
 It supports **scan-level** and **subject-level** analysis using the following metrics: